wolfcod/msgpack-sprintf/README.md

 This repository contains some simple code, to allows c/c++ developers to create msgpack objects (map and array) using same syntax of printf/sprintf/scanf function.ù

+## msgpack-c
+This source code is based on [msgpack-c](https://github.com/msgpack/msgpack-c/tree/c_master) source code.
+Until this project is under development, the original source code is duplicated into this repo to allow test/development.
+The modified files are:
+- Files.cmake: Added src/sprintf.c
+- include/msgpack.h - Added the msgpack_sprintf function declaration

 ```c
 int msgpack_sprintf(msgpack_packer *pack, const char *fmt, ...);
 ```

 Parameters:

-The function accepts the following parameters:
 - pack: A msgpack_packer struct, initialized through msgpack_packer_new
 - fmt: A pointer to a null-terminated string that contains the text of msgpack to write in pack object.
-See fmt syntax section for more informations.
+See fmt syntax section for more Information.

-To simplify the creation of objects, and to improve code readibility, keys in map can be hardcoded with/without double quotes, and immediate values as integer, strings and some symbols are accepted.
+To simplify the creation of objects, and to improve code readability, keys in map can be hardcoded with/without double quotes, and immediate values as integer, strings and some symbols are accepted.

 ## fmt syntax
 MsgPack supports object serialization like JSON.